bottlepy/bottle/docs/tutorial.rst

 Tutorial
 ========

-This tutorial introduces you to the concepts and features of the Bottle web framework and covers basic and advanced topics alike.
+This tutorial introduces you to the concepts and features of the Bottle web framework and covers basic and advanced topics.
 You can read it from start to end, or use it as a reference later on.
-The automatically generated :doc:`api` may be interesting for you, too.
-It covers more details, but explains less than this tutorial.
-Solutions for the most common questions can be found in our :doc:`recipes` collection or on the :doc:`faq` page.
-If you need any help, join our `mailing list <mailto:bottlepy@googlegroups.com>`_ or visit us in our `IRC channel <http://webchat.freenode.net/?channels=bottlepy>`_.
+The automatically generated:doc:`api` may be interesting for you, too.
+It covers more details but explains less than this tutorial.
+Solutions for the most common questions can be found in our:doc:`recipes` collection or on the:doc:`faq` page.
+If you need any help, join our `mailing list <mailto:bottlepy@googlegroups.com>`_ or visit us on our `IRC channel <http://webchat.freenode.net/?channels=bottlepy>`_.

 .. _installation: